AT&T shares skid as Justice Department says to appeal Time Warner case

-(Reuters) - Shares of AT&T Inc (T.N) fell 1.8 percent in trading before the bell on Friday after the U.S. Justice Department said it would appeal a federal judge’s approval of the telecommunication network’s acquisition of Time Warner.
+(Reuters) - Shares of AT&T Inc fell 1.8 percent in trading before the bell on Friday after the U.S. Justice Department said it would appeal a federal judge’s approval of the telecommunication network’s acquisition of Time Warner.

 The $85.4 billion deal, first announced in October 2016, was opposed by President Donald Trump.
 AT&T was sued by the Justice Department on antitrust grounds, but won approval from a U.S. district court following a lengthy trial.